interstar/website-alright/README.md

     Sites.insert({name:"ThoughtStorms",url:"http://thoughtstorms.info/view/welcome-visitors"});

-That's my wiki, one of the site's I'm monitoring.
+That's my wiki, one of the sites I'm monitoring.
 You'll obviously choose your own.

 Look at the page again.
 It should have now updated to add that URL to the list.
 Hit the "refresh" button to get the status.